 By Bruce Schreiner

-A bill to legalize medical marijuana in Kentucky was shelved Wednesday after it ran into strong opposition from law enforcement officials during a round of testimony before a legislative panel.
+FRANKFORT, Ky.
+(AP) — A bill to legalize medical marijuana in Kentucky ran into strong opposition from law enforcement officials Tuesday during another round of testimony before a legislative panel.

 A day after hearing from medical marijuana supporters, the panel took comments from law enforcement officials and a Warren County prosecutor.
 They warned that legalization could exacerbate Kentucky’s drug addiction woes.